 2. Order a Certificate of Good Standing from the domestic state

-In some states a “Certificate of Good Standing” is called something else—like a “Certificate of Existence” or “Certificate of Status”.
+In some states, a “Certificate of Good Standing” is called something else—like a “Certificate of Existence” or “Certificate of Status”.
 This is generally required to be submitted to the foreign state along with the qualification application.
 It assures the foreign state that the applicant was validly formed and still existing in its domestic state.
 (In a few states, a certified copy of the formation document and all amendments thereto has to be submitted instead of, or in addition to, the certificate of good standing).

 The certificate has to be current.
 Some states require it to be dated before a certain period of time such as 90 days before filing the qualification application.